-The Accelerated B.S. + M.S. program is only open to thesis students.
-Students should begin discussing research topics with prospective faculty advisors during the 2^{nd} year in preparation for application to the accelerated program during their 3^{rd} year.
+Students should begin discussing research topics with prospective faculty advisors during the 3rd year in preparation for graduate courses in during their 4th year.

 Credit requirements: B.S.: 120 credits; M.S.: 30 credits.
 Twelve credits taken at the graduate level are also applied to the B.S. degree.
 Therefore the total for both degrees is 138 credits.